My name is Mathias Alberton

 How could a physical training program be specifically tailored, also psychologically, for you?

-Applying some of the tactile techniques of Kung Fu Wing Chun combined with my experience as Sport & Remedial Massage Therapist and Gym Instructor, I have found that visually impaired and blind people can increase their confidence in controlling their immediate surroundings.
+Applying some of the tactile techniques of Kung Fu Wing Chun, which I have practiced for many years, I have found that visually impaired and blind people can increase their confidence in controlling their immediate surroundings.

 Martial Attitude Training offers a safe and supportive environment to foster the integration between visually impaired and fully sighted people through the progressive acquisition of transferable skills in spatial navigation and body posture, particularly important in social settings, for greater physical and psychological well-being.